SalesConnection/Caction-Support/docs/How_to_Check_Pending_Update.md

       <img src="img/Check_Pending_Data_Using_App_Step_4.png" alt="Check Pending Data Using App Step 4" width="280" height="550">
    </p><br>

-5. If the comment been showing pending for a long time in job details page, you can take screenshot from pending data page and send it to your admin so that admin can check on it.<br><br><br>
+5. If the comment has been showing as pending for a long time on the job details page, you can take a screenshot of the pending data page and send it to your admin so they can check on it.<br><br><br>

 ii.
 User has already upload, but admin said did not received it:<br>